Universal approximation of credit portfolio losses using Restricted Boltzmann Machines: The credit RBM model

 \section{The credit RBM model}

-To model a credit risk portfolio, we work with an RBM with binary units by identifying each visible unit with the default indicator function of an obligor in the portfolio (i.e. $V_i = \1_{\mathcal{D}_i}$ where $\mathcal{D}_i$ is the event that the $i$-th obligor defaults), so that the total number of defaults in the portfolio is given by $L_n = \sum_{i=1}^n V_i$.
-The hidden units will instead correspond to binary statistical latent factors, exactly as in a mixture model.
+In this section we introduce a new RBM-based static credit portfolio model, which we call the \textit{credit RBM model}.
+More specifically, we work with an RBM with binary units, in which the visible units are the default indicators of obligors in the portfolio (i.e. $V_i = \1_{\mathcal{D}_i}$ where $\mathcal{D}_i$ is the event that the $i$-th obligor defaults), so that the total number of defaults in the portfolio is given by $L_n = \sum_{i=1}^n V_i$.
+The hidden units instead are binary statistical latent factors, analogously to the factors in a mixture model.

-This model amounts in practice to a particular choice of parametrization for the obligors' default probabilities, as is clear from Eq. \eqref{eq:pds_in_RBM}.
-Nevertheless, RBMs are capable of considerable representational power, which crucially depends on the number of hidden units.
-In particular, RBMs have been shown to be universal approximators for distributions on $\{0,1\}^n$ \cite{le2008representational, freund1994unsupervised, montufar2011refinements}, which implies that the credit RBM model is capable of learning loss distributions with any dependence structure, which is to say any copula.

-This flexibility allows us to dispense with specific parametric assumptions and can be shown empirically to yield better finite sample fits for portfolio loss distributions.
+In practice this model relies on a specific parametrization for the obligors' default probabilities, as is clear from Eq. \eqref{eq:pds_in_RBM}.
+Nevertheless, RBMs have been shown to be universal approximators for distributions on $\{0,1\}^n$ \cite{le2008representational, freund1994unsupervised, montufar2011refinements}, which implies that the credit RBM model is capable of learning loss distributions with any dependence structure, which is to say any copula.
+This flexibility allows us to dispense with parametric assumptions and can be shown empirically to yield better fits for portfolio loss distributions.

-To test this claim we train a credit RBM model on an empirical dataset of daily one-year default probabilities for 30 publicly listed US companies from 3 January 2000 to 30 June 2020 (for a total of 5156 datapoints per company).
-More information on the dataset can be found in Appendix \ref{sec:empirical_data}.
-The dataset is partitioned into a training dataset (80\% of datapoints) and a test dataset (20\% of datapoints), reserved for out-of-sample performance evaluation.
+To test this claim we train a credit RBM model on an empirical dataset of daily one-year default probabilities (PDs) for 1'012 publicly listed US companies from 4 January 1999 to 30 December 2022.
+In order to check how our results depend on the credit rating of the obligors, we have partitioned the dataset into six portfolios (with size ranging from 40 to 300) of varying credit quality as measured using Moody's rating classes (Aaa, Aa, A, Baa, Ba, and B).
+A full description of the dataset is in Appendix \ref{sec:empirical_data}, see also Table \ref{tab:rating_classes} for a quick overview of the dataset breakdown by rating class.
+The model is trained independently on each portfolio.
+Whenever the results vary sensibly across rating classes, we mention it explicitly in the main text.

-In order to train the binary RBM on a dataset of default probabilities, we replace the visible units by their activation probabilities (\ref{eq:pds_in_RBM}), as in \cite{hinton2006fast}.
+Our implementation of the credit RBM model is written in Python using, among others, the PyTorch package and runs on GPUs.
+The code is freely available on GitHub\footnote{Link: \texttt{https://github.com/gvisen/credit-RBM-model}.
+The dataset used for this paper comes from Bloomberg's Corporate Default Risk Model (DRSK) and is proprietary, therefore it could not be shared.
+But a toy dataset of default probabilities for 30 US listed companies computed by the authors using the Merton methodology is freely available on the GitHub repository, together with a training demo.}.